MAVRL: Learning Reward Functions from Multiple Feedback Types with Amortized Variational Inference: Experiments

 All results are averaged over $10$ runs, and the returns are linearly scaled per environment so that $100$ corresponds to an approximately optimal policy trained on the ground-truth reward and $0$ corresponds to the return of a uniformly random policy.
 Hence, values exceeding $100$ indicate that the learned policy outperforms the policy trained on the ground-truth reward.

 While these normalized metrics capture downstream policy performance, they do not globally reflect reward recovery.
-To assess this, \cref{tab:epic_min_concise} reports the EPIC distance \citep{gleave_quantifying_2021}, which is zero for reward functions that are equivalent up to potential-based shaping, positive scaling, and constant shifts.
+To assess this, we also report EPIC distance \citep{gleave_quantifying_2021}, which is zero for reward functions that are equivalent up to potential-based shaping, positive scaling, and constant shifts.
 We report EPIC distance only for tabular environments, where exact reward comparisons are feasible.

-\paragraph{Combining all feedback types yields the strongest overall performance.} Overall, \fbPDRS performs consistently strongly across environments, achieving either the best performance or results within 1\% of the best in five out of six environments, with the exception of \cartpole.
+\paragraph{Combining all feedback types yields the strongest overall performance.} Overall, \fbPDRS performs strongly across environments, achieving either the best or near-best performance in four out of six environments, with the exception of \acrobot and \lander.
 This supports our central hypothesis that \mavrl is capable of leveraging complementary information captured in different feedback types.

-\paragraph{No single-type baselines dominates across all environments.} Perhaps unsurprisingly, demonstrations (\fbDemo) excel in sparse reward settings, such as \gridsparse (65.0) and \lander (115.6), while ratings (\fbRating) perform best in \acrobot (97.9) among the single feedback type approaches.
+\paragraph{No single-type baseline dominates across all environments.} Perhaps unsurprisingly, demonstrations (\fbDemo) excel in sparse reward settings, such as \gridsparse (95.0) and \lander (115.7), while ratings (\fbRating) perform best in \cartpole (100) among the single feedback type approaches.
 Preferences (\fbPref) show relatively modest performance as a standalone modality, yet contribute substantially when combined with others, consistent with prior findings that pairwise comparisons require large quantities to achieve competitive performance \citep{christiano_deep_2017}.

-\paragraph{Stop feedback complements other feedback.} In several environments, combinations involving stop feedback (\fbDemoStop, \fbRatingStop, \fbPrefStop) generally outperform their non-stop counterparts.
-For instance, in \gridcliff, \fbDemoStop (72.2) improves over \fbDemo alone (62.6), and \fbRatingStop (72.8) similarly improves over \fbRating (41.3).
+\paragraph{Stop feedback complements other feedback.} In several environments, combinations involving stop feedback (\fbPrefStop, \fbDemoStop, \fbRatingStop) generally outperform their non-stop counterparts.
+For instance, in \gridsparse, \fbDemoStop (100.0) improves over \fbDemo alone (95.0), and \fbRatingStop (70.6) similarly improves over \fbRating (58.8).
 This suggests that stop signals provide valuable information about the suboptimality of trajectories that is otherwise difficult to obtain from other feedback.

-\paragraph{EPIC distance reveals reward recovery quality beyond policy performance.} \cref{tab:epic_min_concise} shows that low EPIC distance (indicating faithful reward recovery) does not always align with high downstream policy performance.
-In \gridsparse, \fbDemo achieves the lowest EPIC distance (0.486), yet \fbDemoStop yields the best performing policy.
-Notably, the combination of all feedback types, \fbPDRS, achieves either the best or second-best EPIC distance in two of three tabular environments (\gridcliff: 0.468; \gridtrap: 0.432), suggesting that combining feedback modalities does improve reward recovery in addition to policy performance.